RobToMars/DeepSeek/README.md

 1. **Add Third-Party AI Provider**:
     - Go to `Tools > AI Assistant > Third-party AI providers`.
+    - Check `Enable Ollama` and update `URL` if changed.
+    - Use `Test connection` and `Apply` settings.
-    - AI Assistant will automatically detect the server (approximately every minute).
+    - AI Assistant will automatically detect the server (approximately every minute) otherwise disable/enable it.

 2. **Select the Model**:
     - Once the server is detected, choose the DeepSeek model from the available options.